top of page

 1. You're Not Alone — But It Can Feel Lonely

-After the structure of training and placement, the transition into private practice can feel isolating—no more regular group check-ins, peer chats, or tutors keeping you on track.
-You might sit alone in your therapy room (or on Zoom), wondering where everyone's gone.
+After the structure of training and placement, the transition into private practice can feel isolating.
+No more regular group check-ins, peer chats, or tutors keeping you on track.
+You might sit alone in your therapy room (or on Zoom), wondering where everyone has gone.

 This is normal.

 But that doesn't mean you should stay isolated.
-Connection matters for your well-being just as much as it does for your client'.
+Connection matters for your well-being just as much as it does for your clients'.

-• Staying in touch with your training peers
+• Stay in touch with your training peers

-• Joining local networking groups or online supervision circles
+• Join local networking groups or online supervision circles

-• Renting a room in a counselling hub once a week if you're online-only
+• Rent a room in a counselling hub once a week if you're online-only

-• Finding a supervisor who supports you as you grow into the role
+• Find a supportive supervisor as you grow into the role

 2. Get the Practical Foundations in Place

-Before focusing on visibility, it's essential to ensure your practice is appropriately set up.
+Before focusing on visibility, ensure your practice is appropriately set up.
 This includes:

-• Insurance and membership with a professional body (e.g. BACP, UKCP)
+• Obtaining insurance and membership with a professional body (e.g., BACP, UKCP)

-• GDPR-compliant storage systems for notes and client information
+• Implementing GDPR-compliant storage systems for notes and client information

-• A diary or booking system you're comfortable using
+• Choosing a diary or booking system you're comfortable using

-These are the behind-the-scenes systems that give your practice structure and help you feel confident when that first enquiry comes in.
+These foundations provide structure and help you feel confident when that first inquiry comes in.

 3. Choose One or Two Directories and Focus Your Energy

-Many therapists feel they need to be everywhere at once — but spreading yourself too thin can water down your impact.
+Many therapists feel they need to be everywhere at once.
+However, spreading yourself too thin can dilute your impact.

-Instead, choose 1–2 well-established directories and take the time to get them right:
+Instead, choose one or two well-established directories and invest the time to optimize them:

 • Counselling Directory